ga4gh-schemablocks/sb-schemablocks-tools/sbSchemaParser/sbSchemaParser.md

 based Markdown => HTML generation by Github Pages (or a local installation)
 * example `.json` data files, from the inline `examples`

+#### Processing Schema Source Directories

+The script parses through the associated source repositories which are required to reside inside a unified root (`git_root_dir`).
+The names of the (one or several) repositories and their schema file source directories (one or several per repository) are specified in the `config.yaml` file.

 The output files are generated relative to the script path.
 This assumes a directory structure, in which the different repositories are contained in the same root (i.e. organization) directory, and the script itself is inside a